Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Introduction

 The main contribution of this paper is a novel game-theoretic framework for analyzing and optimizing the security of a large-scale ICI's state estimation.
-To build this unified security framework, this paper makes several contributions: \begin{itemize} \item We first introduce a novel integrated state-space model that captures the dynamics of an ICI consisting of power, natural gas, and water distribution systems.
-For enabling state estimation of the proposed ICI dynamics model, we implement a centralized Kalman filter that uses the sensor measurements collected to estimate the ICI's state. \item We consider a two-stage cyber attack that targets the sensors of the ICI so as to manipulate the state estimation.
-In the first stage, the attacker aims to compromise the ICI sensors by breaking their protection algorithm (e.g., end-to-end encryption or sensor attack detection filter).
-In the second stage, the attacker manipulates the ICI's state estimation by altering the compromised sensors' data to induce state estimation errors.
-To defend against such attacks and protect the sensors, the administrator of the ICI can assign different protection levels to each group of sensors.
-The protection levels can vary across sensors for two reasons: a) the available resources which are used in the protection procedure are limited and b) the state estimation sensors have different importance levels. \item Since the actions of the attacker and the defender are interdependent, we propose a \emph{Colonel Blotto game} framework\cite{Roberson2006} to analyze the interactions between the attacker and the administrator.
+To build this unified security framework, this paper makes several contributions:{ \begin{itemize} \item We first introduce a novel integrated state-space model that captures the dynamics of an ICI consisting of power, natural gas, and water distribution systems. {To the best of our knowledge, this is the first model that mathematically captures the interdependence of these three CIs.} For enabling state estimation of the proposed ICI dynamics model, we implement a centralized KF that uses the sensor data to estimate the ICI's state. \item {We derive the maximum state estimation error deviation on the ICI caused by} a two-stage cyber attack that targets the sensors of the ICI so as to manipulate the state estimation. {In essence, in the first stage, the attacker aims to compromise the ICI sensors} by breaking their protection algorithm (e.g., watermarking or sensor attack detection filter). { We address this attack stage by assigning protection levels on the sensors which are derived from a game-theoretic analysis.} In the second stage, the attacker manipulates the ICI's state estimation by altering the compromised sensors' data to induce state estimation errors. {To defend against the second stage of the attack and protect the sensors, we implement an attack detection filter based on a Kullback-Leibler (KL) divergence.
+Using the KL divergence we can derive a maximum cumulative state estimation error deviation caused by manipulating any sensor in the ICI.
+This is a notable result since it enables the defender to distinguish most valuable sensors and protect the ICI accordingly. } \item Since the actions of the attacker and the defender are interdependent, we propose a \emph{Colonel Blotto game} framework\cite{Roberson2006} to analyze the interactions between the attacker and the administrator.
 In this game, the attacker chooses the set of sensors to compromise while the administrator assigns protection levels to the sensors.
-In contrast to existing works on Colonel Blotto for CPS security \cite{gupta2014three,ferdowsi2017colonel,schwartz2014heterogeneous}, our game considers the interdependence between multiple CPSs.
-For this game, we derive the mixed-strategy Nash equilibrium for the administrator and the attacker as a function of their available resources and the maximum state estimation error due to the attack. \item We simulate a cyber attack to a power-gas-water ICI in which a sensor network collects data from the physical components of the ICI.
-Simulation results show that the mixed strategy for the administrator increases the protection of the cyber system of a large-scale ICI and reduces the estimation error of the ICI by at least a factor of $ 50\% $ compared to a baseline case in which the administrator of the ICI does not randomize between the assignment of protection levels.
-Theoretical and simulation results also show that the ICI administrator must consider all the CIs as a unified system while assigning the protection levels to the sensors, rather than separately protecting them without accounting for their interdependence. \end{itemize}
+In contrast to existing works on Colonel Blotto for CPS security {\cite{gupta2014three,ferdowsi2017colonel,schwartz2014heterogeneous,GCBG2018,kovenock2015generalizations}}, our game considers the interdependence between multiple CPSs.
+For this game, we derive the mixed-strategy Nash equilibrium for the administrator and the attacker as a function of their available resources and the maximum state estimation error due to the attack. \end{itemize}}